-PP LICA ANT IS RESPONSIBLE FOR: onnection of all services including (if applicable): Signature from agency or municipality verifying services disconnected (or attach letter): Electrical power Natural gas Telephone cables Communications cables (includes cable TV) Water lines Storm & sanitary sewer Private Septic cons vices or their designate.
-The applicant shall schedule a partment a minimum of 72 hours prior to demolition or ublic property.
-Fina al plan for property after building removed or de emolished and reclamation complete.
-As applicable: Copy of grading plans if property will be vacant after er removal or demolition Complete development application for new deve elopment where building is being replaced completed Development Application .
-This form shown of the registered owner and any other required do all accompany a complete development application with the ocumentation.
-App lication Fee and any applicable deposit or secur ity required payable to Lethbridge County.
-NOTE: A building permit is also regu ired before proceeding with demolition.
+APPLICANT IS RESPONSIBLE FOR:

+- Disconnection of all services including (if applicable): - Electrical power - Natural gas - Telephone cables - □ Communications cables (includes cable TV) - Water lines - □ Storm & sanitary sewer - Private Septic - On-site consultation with Director of Municipal Services or their designate.
+The applicant shall schedule a consultation with the Public Works (municipal services) department a minimum of 72 hours prior to demolition or removal commencing to determine the state of affected public property. - Final plan for property after building removed or demolished and reclamation complete.
+As applicable: - Copy of grading plans if property will be vacant after removal or demolition - Complete development application for new development where building is being replaced - □ A completed Development Application.
+This form shall accompany a complete development application with the consent of the registered owner and any other required documentation. - Application Fee and any applicable deposit or security required payable to Lethbridge County.

+NOTE: A building permit is also required before proceeding with demolition.